sagemath/sage-archive-2023-02-01/README.txt

 and released under an open source license that is "GPL version 3 or later" compatible.
 See the file COPYING.txt for more details.

-Each spkg in $SAGE_ROOT/spkg/standard/ is a bzip'd tarball.
+Almost every spkg in $SAGE_ROOT/spkg/standard/ is a bzip2-compressed tarball (currently, the only exception is the bzip2 spkg itself, which is gzip-compressed).
 You can extract it with:

-    tar -jxvf name-*.spkg
+    tar xvf name-*.spkg

 Inside the spkg, there is a file SPKG.txt that details all changes made to the given package for inclusion with Sage.
 The inclusion of such a